10 Ways to Drive Traffic to Your Real Estate Listings

 5. Blog about your listings

 Similar to using social media, your blog is a way to communicate less formally with site visitors, so avoid an overtly commercial blog strategy.
-Our client Lang McLaughry Spera judiciously picks out listings of interest each week amongst many other types of blog post.
-This is the kind of blog post category that can encourage subscribers since there is care behind the choice of properties and a unique description separate from the MLS description that has been provided on the standard listing page.
-The SEO benefits of blog posts can help contribute to the listing’s search ranking and, in conjunction with a video tour and images, can add value that pushes up your rankings.
-Steve Bush, recently did a great job of blogging about it, shooting a video and featuring it on his website.
-The natural ranking for this listing page shot to number 1 in Google, beating out all the big real estate websites.
+Pick out listings of interest each week to blog about in addition to posting other types of content on your blog.
+Listing spotlights encourage subscribers since there is care behind the choice of properties and a unique description separate from the MLS description that has been provided on the standard listing page.
+The SEO benefits of blog posts can help contribute to the listing’s search ranking and, in conjunction with a video tour or listing video and images, can add value that pushes up your rankings, reaching number 1 in Google and beating out all the big real estate websites.